tjhowse/factory_boardgame_public/rules.md

 ### Material requirement
 ![](img/input_activation_requirement.png)

 Some pieces are marked with a material symbol adjacent to a socket.
-These pieces cannot be activated unless every input is connected to a matching output on an activated piece.
+These pieces cannot be activated unless every input is connected to a matching output on an activated piece, either directly or via a conveyer.

 ## Parts
 ### Power Tokens